MohammadRokib/Security-System-GNS3/1. MohammadRokib/3. Installing GNS3 VM/README.md

 ![16](https://user-images.githubusercontent.com/60141836/209441461-1d2bce65-bb6e-458d-a442-c9e575598ef6.png)
 <br><br>

-Then we can see GNS3 VM in the Servers Summary.
+Then we can see that, GNS3 VM in the Servers Summary.
 Which means our GNS3 VM is successfully connected to GNS3<br>
 ![17](https://user-images.githubusercontent.com/60141836/209441463-0e63ff14-0f3e-4105-8da8-4922d5ae9461.png)
 <br><br>